ErsanGvnc/Windows_Mail_Clone/README.md

 ```
 <!--END_SECTION:waka-->

-Your application code is in google_clone\lib\main.dart.
+Your application code is in mail_clone\lib\main.dart.

 # Assets/Videos